dokababa/kaggle-competitions/README.md

 I will dump all my kaggle competitions here.
 One folder per competition, each one a self-contained writeup of how I approached it, what worked, what didn't, the scripts I'd want to reach for again, and the final rank.

-I started this because I kept losing the threads of what I learned between competitions and local folders piled up, scripts got stale, the lessons faded.
+I started this because I kept losing the threads of what I learned between competitions and local folders kept getting piled up, scripts got forgotten and the lessons unlearnt.
 This repo is intended to dump all important competition stuff before deleting locally.
-Good old claude can help with documentation.

 ## Competitions